 Attribute Name Description The output folder of the test suite.
-The final report will be generated at [outputDir]/ outputDir [label]/[reportName].xml , see the testsuiteReportFileProperty and testsuiteReportDirProperty attributes.
-The harness script must be an Ant script and it is the script which will be called f harnessScript by the test suite engine.
+The final report will be generated at [o outputDir [label]/[reportName].xml , see the testsuiteReportFileProperty and testsuiteReportDirProperty attributes.
+The harness script must be an Ant script and it is the script which will be called for each harnessScript by the test suite engine.
 It is called with a basedir located at output location of the current test.